Temple of the Inscriptions: Structure

 architects designed the hut-shaped chamber using cross vaulting and recessed buttresses.

 Artifacts

 The tomb of Pakal yielded several important archaeological finds and works of art.

 Sarcophagus

 Among these finds was the lid of Pakal’s sarcophagus.
 In the image that covers it, Pakal lies on top of the “earth monster.”
 Below him are the open jaws of a jaguar, symbolizing Xibalba.
 Above him is the Celestial Bird, perched atop the Cosmic Tree (represented by a cross) which, in turn, holds a Serpent in its branches.
 Thus, in the image Pakal lies between two worlds: the heavens and the underworld.
 Also on the sarcophagus are Pakal’s ancestors, arraigned in a line going back six generations.

 Merle Greene Robertson is the only one to have ever photographed the sarcophagus lid.
 She was suspended from the ceiling in order to photograph it.
-Afterwards, the tomb was resealed and has not been reopened ever since.
+Afterwards, the tomb was resealed and has not been reopened since.